gioanat/FailureAnalysisInClimateModels/README.md

 1. File List:
    -  "FailureAnalysisInClimateModels_V9_20210415.Rmd": This is the Rmarkdown file which contains the code used for conducting our analysis.
    -  "FailureAnalysisInClimateModels_V9_20210415.html": The html version of "FailureAnalysisInClimateModels_V9_20210415.Rmd" which includes the R code and its output.
    -  "pop_failures_V2_20210319.csv": The analysed data set.
-All information about its structure and the original version of this dataset are available at link http://archive.ics.uci.edu/ml/datasets/Climate+Model+Simulation+Crashes#.
+All information about its structure and the original version of this dataset are available at link http://archive.ics.uci.edu/ml/datasets/Climate+Model+Simulation+Crashes# and in our report.
    -  "references.bib": The bibtex file which contains all our quotes.
    -  "requirements.txt": The text file which contains the list of all specific packages that you need to excute our code.
-   -  "Example_of_RSLS.png": An image that shows an example of how generating new synthetic data throughout the Relocating safe-level SMOTE technique, taken by    "Siriseriwan W and Sinapiromsaran K 2016 The effective redistribution for imbalance dataset : Relocating safe-level SMOTE with minority outcast handling.
+   -  "Example_of_RSLS.png": An image that shows an example of how generating new synthetic data throughout the Relocating safe-level SMOTE technique.
+For more details see "Siriseriwan W and Sinapiromsaran K 2016 The effective redistribution for imbalance dataset : Relocating safe-level SMOTE with minority outcast handling.
 Chiang Mai Journal of Science.
 1 234 46".

 2. Additional related data collected that was not included in the current data package: To excute our code you need to download also
   - the Citation Style Language file "2d-materials.cls" from https://editor.citationstyles.org/styleInfo/?styleId=http%3A%2F%2Fwww.zotero.org%2Fstyles%2F2d-materials, which is needed for generating the html version of our analysis;